CyberGhost vs NordVPN: which VPN to choose?

 Meanwhile, NordVPN has passed several audits, where their logging policy was verified by PwC (PricewaterhouseCoopers).
 They also hired VerSprite agency to conduct penetration tests on their applications to patch up all potential weak spots.

 Both VPN providers have very similar privacy policies.
 Both promise that they're not logging your data and have only the utmost respect for your privacy.
 Additionally, as mentioned before, NordVPN and CyberGhost had their privacy policies checked by third party audits.
 And they passed with flying colors.

 Although CyberGhost has specialized servers for streaming, it doesn't mean that it has a leading horse in this race.
 NordVPN's SmartPlay works just as well when unblocking geo-restricted streaming media pages.

-In fact, during tests, it didn’t struggle when unblocking Netflix libraries, giving no proxy errors.
-BBC iPlayer and YouTube also passed with flying colors, and I was able to watch otherwise unavailable media.
-It even worked with DAZN – one of the services with which VPNs struggle the most.
+In fact, during tests, it didn't struggle when unblocking Netflix libraries, giving no proxy errors.
+It breezed through BBC iPlayer, Disney+, and YouTube's restrictions without any problems, and I was able to watch otherwise unavailable media.

 NordVPN seems a better-rounded service for streaming.
 The upside is that you don't even need to switch the server when you want to switch between Netflix and Hulu.
 This only makes the service more convenient for all your media needs.